CMC-lab/TranCIT/docs/index.rst

 .. note::

-   **Version Information**: This documentation covers DCS v0.1.0 and later.
+   **Version Information**: This documentation covers `trancit` v0.1.0 and later.
 For information about upgrading from older versions, see our :doc:`api` migration guide.

-   **Performance Note**: DCS is optimized for datasets with hundreds to thousands of time points and dozens of trials.
+   **Performance Note**: `trancit` is optimized for datasets with hundreds to thousands of time points and dozens of trials.
 For very large datasets (>100K time points), consider using the provided chunking utilities or contact us for optimization advice.